csci-1301/csci-1301.github.io/lectures/150_for_loops/readme.md

 - When you declare a counter variable in the `for` statement, its scope is limited to *inside* the loop

-- Just like method parameters, it's as if the variable declaration happened just inside the opening `{`, so it can only be accessed inside that code block
+- Just like method parameters, it is as if the variable declaration happened just inside the opening `{`, so it can only be accessed inside that code block

 - This means you can't use a counter variable after the end of the loop.
 This code will produce a compile error: